smok-serwis/coolamqp/CONTRIBUTING.md

 # Contributing guide

-1. Keep it unit tested.
+1. Keep it unit tested, so that coverage doesn't fall down too much.
-    1.1.
-If it's cool af, you don't have to.
 2. Exhaustive pydoc.
+Remember to update the [docs/](docs/).
 3. If you introduce any gotchas, document them in [docs/](docs/).
 4. We aim to support Python 2.7 as long as possible, keep that in account.